Here’s What to Do After Your Dog Has a Seizure

 Your dog should see a veterinarian if any of the following occur:

-Worried about costs related to treatment for seizures?
+Worried about costs related to seizure treatment?
 Pet insurance may be able to help.
 Click here to learn more.